jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 deal with error handling within the Vendor-Specific TLV as defined by the vendor.

+Where a Vendor-Specific TLV carries an authentication protocol in the inner method, it MUST define values for MSK and EMSK.
+Where these values cannot be derived from cryptographic primitives, they MUST be set to zero, as happens when Basic-Password-Auth-Req is used.

 The Vendor-Specific TLV is defined as follows:

 ~~~~